VAO: Validation-Aligned Optimization for Cross-Task Generative Auto-Bidding: Literature Review

 \textbf{Auto-bidding Methods.} The mainstream auto-bidding methods can be broadly categorized into two branches to achieve diverse bidding tasks: Reinforcement Learning (RL)-based auto-bidding methods and generative auto-bidding methods. \textit{RL-based auto-bidding methods} model auto-bidding as a Markov Decision Process and learn the optimal bidding policy through RL techniques.
 For example, Deep Reinforcement Learning to Bid (DRLB) \citep{wu2018budget} uses deep Q-network (DQN) \citep{mnih2015human} with reward shaping to maximize impression value under budget constraints.
 USCB \citep{He2021uscb} employs the DDPG \citep{silver2014deterministic} algorithm to dynamically adjust bidding parameters to an optimal strategy.
 SORL \citep{Mou2022sorl} develops a variance-suppressed conservative Q-learning method to effectively learn auto-bidding policies.
 Due to the risks of real-time bidding, offline RL methods such as BCQ \citep{fujimoto2019off}, SCAS \citep{mao2024offline}, CQL \citep{kumar2020conservative}, DMG \citep{mao2024doubly}, and IQL \citep{kostrikovoffline} have gained prominence for learning policies solely from historical datasets without online interaction.

 \textit{Generative auto-bidding methods} show greater potential than RL-based methods because they can better model the complex distribution of bidding strategies.
 These methods adopt model-based planning strategies \citep{wang2022model} and formulate auto-bidding as a conditional generative modeling problem.
 Decision Transformer (DT) \citep{Chen2021DT} generates optimal actions using an auto-regressive transformer conditioned on desired returns, historical states, and action.
 GAS \citep{li2025gas} adopts DT to generate actions for auto-bidding and employs a Monte Carlo Tree Search-inspired post-training refinement to better align generated bids with diverse user preferences.
 AIGB \citep{Guo2024aigb} employs a conditional diffusion model to generate bidding trajectories alongside an inverse dynamic model for action generation.
-In this work, we focus on generative auto-bidding methods and aim to develop a unified framework to handle multiple bidding tasks simultaneously.
+In this work, we focus on generative auto-bidding methods and build upon AIGB to address the challenges of cross-task data sharing.